...

 • Cash flow from financing activities

-Businesses can infer information about the state of the industry from this.
-Bringing in money isn’t always a good thing, depending on the type of financial flow.
-Additionally, spending money isn’t always a bad thing.
+Businesses can infer information about the industry’s state from this.
+Depending on the type of financial flow, bringing in money isn’t always a good thing, and spending money isn’t always a bad thing.

 Cash flow is a metric for how much a company earns or spends overall during a given period.
 On the statement of cash flows, a common financial statement, cash flow is often divided into cash flow from operating operations, cash flow from investing activities, and cash flow from financing activities.

-Cash flow analysis provides crucial information about the financial well-being of a firm, even if it’s also necessary to look at corporate performance on the income statement.
-You can find out whether cash inflows result from sales, loans, or investors and equivalent details concerning outflows.
+Cash flow analysis provides crucial information about a firm’s financial well-being, even if it’s also necessary to examine corporate performance on the income statement.
+You can determine whether cash inflows result from sales, loans, or investors and equivalent details concerning outflows.
 While most organizations can tolerate short-term negative cash flows, they cannot do so for an extended period.

 Importance of Cash Flow Analysis